David-Nogueira/Steam_Games_2013_to_2023-R_Project-Cesae_Digital/README.md

 <p align="justify">
 By comparing the predicted <strong>positive feedback</strong> values with the actual values in the original dataset, it is evident that the values are <strong>close</strong>.
 The <strong>minimum</strong> value for both the actual and predicted feedback is <strong>0</strong>.
 The <strong>maximum actual</strong> positive feedback value is <strong>1477153</strong>, while the <strong>predicted maximum</strong> is <strong>1171197</strong>, resulting in a difference of 305956 between the actual and predicted maximum values.
 The <strong>average actual</strong> value is <strong>1046</strong>, whereas the <strong>predicted average</strong> is <strong>1058</strong>.<br><br>
-By analyzing the scatter plot, it is evident that the predicted values and actual values are close.
+By analysing the scatter plot, it is evident that the predicted values and actual values are close.
 However, some values are more dispersed and not as condensed.<br><br>
 <strong>Therefore, this model is good for predicting positive feedback for games, considering only that the maximum predicted value may not be as close to the actual value, tending to be lower than the real value.</strong><br><br>
 It is concluded that <strong>a game will receive positive feedback if</strong>:
 </p>